J3N21/J3N21/README.md

 <h1 align="center"> Hi, Y’all!
 I'm Jailynne 🤠</h1>

 <p align="center">
-I'm a data analyst and student pursuing a Master's in Data Science from UC Berkeley.
+I'm an analyst and student pursuing a Master's in Data Science from UC Berkeley.
 Some of my interests include statistical analysis, programming, and data visualization.
 </p>
 <p align="center">
 When I'm not working with data, you can find me in the middle of a run or on my way to a new coffee shop.